Tronixtek/VT_Skool_/README.md

 [![User docs](https://img.shields.io/badge/docs-user-blue.svg)](http://kolibri.readthedocs.org/en/latest/)
 [![Discourse topics](https://img.shields.io/discourse/https/community.learningequality.org/topics.svg?color=blue)](https://community.learningequality.org/)

-This repository is for software developers wishing to contribute to Kolibri.
-If you are looking for help installing, configuring and using Kolibri, please refer to the [User Guide](https://kolibri.readthedocs.io/).
+This repository is for software developers wishing to contribute to VT_Skool.
+If you are looking for help installing, configuring and using VT_Skool, please refer to the [User Guide](https://kolibri.readthedocs.io/).

-## What is Kolibri?
+## What is VT_Skool?

-[Kolibri Learning Platform](https://learningequality.org/kolibri/): the offline-first platform for teaching and learning with technology without requiring the Internet.
+VT_Skool is an offline-first platform for teaching and learning with technology, designed to work without requiring the Internet.

-Developed with and for the community by [Learning Equality](https://learningequality.org/).
+Developed with and for the community by Tronixtek.

 ## How can I use it?

-Kolibri is [available for download](https://learningequality.org/download/) from our website.
+VT_Skool is available for download from our website.
+(Update this link to your own site if available.)

 ## How do I get help or give feedback?

-You can ask questions, make suggestions, and report issues in the [community forums](https://community.learningequality.org/).
+You can ask questions, make suggestions, and report issues in the community forums.
+(Update this link to your own forum if available.)

-If you have found a bug and are comfortable using Github and Markdown, you can create a [Github issue](https://github.com/learningequality/kolibri/issues) following the instructions in the issue template.
+If you have found a bug and are comfortable using Github and Markdown, you can create a [Github issue](https://github.com/Tronixtek/VT_Skool/issues) following the instructions in the issue template.

 ## How can I contribute?

 We welcome contributors!

-To find out how to contribute, visit [Contributing to our open code base](https://learningequality.org/contributing-to-our-open-code-base).
+To find out how to contribute, visit the CONTRIBUTING.md file or contact the maintainers.